lepisma/lepisma.github.io/_posts/2016-06-13-genetic-algorithm.md

 ### Mutation

 This is simply what every other random search algorithm does.
 Slight change from the current solution.
-Using a bit string solution representation like
+Using a bit string solution representation like {% katex
-\\(0100100\\), a simple point mutation along with fitness based selection procedure essentially is the hill climb algorithm.
+%}0100100{% endkatex %}, a simple point mutation along with fitness based selection procedure essentially is the hill climb algorithm.
 Change bits, evaluate the new positions and shift the population towards the better fitness.
-This case is stronger with situations including \\(N\to\infty\\) (larger population size,
+This case is stronger with situations including {% katex %}N\to\infty{% endkatex
-\\(N\\)), higher rate of mutation, elite individuals etc.
+%} (larger population size, {% katex %}N{% endkatex %}), higher rate of mutation, elite individuals etc.

 Mutation coupled with a population and selection procedure results in a nice global optimizer.
 Even more important is the ease of understanding the word